 tissue to avoid skin graft.

 It's past two and half months since my surgery.
 The scar tissue finally came off.
 Regretfully, it was not easy.
 My podiatrist surgeon had to scissor off the hardened scar tissue formation in order to grow new tissue.
 He had to perform the procedure once at the end of April, then, again in May.
-It was a traumatic experience as there was no done without any medication to calm the pain.
+It was a traumatic experience.
+The doctor did not numb the area before scissoring the tissue.
+I was in so much pain.
+Nothing to calm the pain.

 My foot continue to swell with stinging pain from time to time.
 My leg has to be raised quite often.

 I had to buy this non-prescription type wound gel called Granu-L8 after the first scissoring.
 It is supposed to keep the open wound moist to allow micro growth of the new tissue.
 After two weeks, the area did not seem to be improving.
 After attending a local organic farm event and attending one of the natural herbalist's workshop, I learned that honey can aid in wound recovery.
-I did some searching and found MediHoney for wound care.
+I did some searching and found MediHoney (Amazon.com) for wound care.
 After applying it for two days, I started to see much improvements.
 The scar tissue also became loose enough for me to remove it manually.
 Since then, there seems to be some growth of new tissue growing and covering the exposed toe tendon.
 However, the swelling continues.
-I am hoping at the dermatologist appointment I will be having could help me with better wound care medication.
+Finally, I got an appointment with Stanford's dermatologist appointment.
+No more appointment with that podiatrist who has no idea what is going with my foot.
+I am hoping at the dermatologist appointment that they would prescribe a better wound care medication.